 Oh, and yes, the Internet Archive is also behind archive-it (not related to Archive Team), which is a paid subscription service that lets you run crawler projects of your own, which comes in handy if the site you want preserved isn't archived by the Wayback Machine for one reason or the other.

 - April Fools: This video, which was uploaded into the Internet Archive's digital library (presumably) by its authors through the Ourmedia project, shows two guys enacting some common April Fools pranks.

 - Great Big Library of Everything: As of October 2016, the Internet Archive's collection of books, videos, images, and websites has topped 15 Petabytes and continues to grow.
 For some context, the human brain can hold roughly 25 Petabytes worth of data (that's ten times the findings of previous studies).
 This means that if you were to memorize their entire database, it would take up well over half of your brain.

-- Oh, and, if you're wondering, yes, the Internet Archive is an actual, official library — it actually was classified as such by the state of California in 2007, so there's that.
+- Oh, and, if you're wondering, yes, the Internet Archive is an actual, official library — it actually was classified as such by the state of California in 2007.

 - Information Wants to Be Free: As explained by this speech by none other than the site's founder himself, this is essentially the entire ideology behind the Internet Archive — and it shows.
 For example, once you upload something in the their digital library, it technically doesn't belong to you anymore; this means that not only it will stay up even if you delete your account, but also that you can only delete it through a formal request, which can be declined.
 This is Averted, however, whenever Copyright is brought up into the conversation, as the IA does not take any chances with the law and will remove anything from their archives upon a DMCA request.